The Greedy Path

 tensors to be contracted, minus the size of the resulting tensor.

-algorithm has space and time complexity O(n * k)
+The greedy algorithm has space and time complexity O(n * k) where n

 share any dimension (excluding dimensions that occur in the output or in every